olasunkanmi-SE/Solana-Blockchain-School/README.md

 ### School Account

 - `authority`: Public key of the school administrator
-- `enrollmentFee`: Cost to enroll in the school (in SOL or lamports)
+- `baseEnrollmentFee`: Cost to enroll in the school (in SOL or lamports)
 - `classCount`: Number of registered classes
 - `bookCount`: Number of registered books
 - `studentCount`: Number of Students registered
+- `name`: School name
+- `shoolType`: HighSchool, College or University,
+- `FeeMultiplier`: Calculate the overall school fee based on the schoolType and baseEnrollmentFee.
+- `bump` For easy identification of the school PDA account.

 ### Course Account (PDA)